-The Story: The Guardians of Childhood, by William Joyce, contains (to date) four books: Nicholas St. North and the Battle of the Nightmare King, E. Aster Bunnymund and the Warrior Eggs at the Earth’s Core, Toothiana: Queen of the Tooth Fairy Armies, and The Sandman and the War of Dreams.
+The Guardians of Childhood, by William Joyce, contains five books: Nicholas St. North and the Battle of the Nightmare King, E. Aster Bunnymund and the Warrior Eggs at the Earth’s Core, Toothiana: Queen of the Tooth Fairy Armies, The Sandman and the War of Dreams, and Jack Frost: The End Becomes the Beginning.
 (The series also contains, to date, three picture books that serve as supplements but don’t have to be read to enjoy the chapter books.)
 In brief, The Guardians of Childhood gives a “before” snapshot of some of folklore’s most recognized figures: Santa Claus, the Easter Bunny, the Tooth Fairy, the Sandman, and the Boogeyman.
 Each of the chapter books showcases one of these figures and casts the the first four in the role of protecting Earth’s children from the devious Nightmare King, Pitch, who seeks to cover the world in darkness.
 As North, Bunnymund, Toothiana, and Sanderson Mansnooze face obstacles and make alliances, they are drawn ever closer to a final confrontation between Pitch and his minions.

 My favorite aspect of this series is that it’s actually kind of dark.
 Not as in brooding or scary but it does possess a tiny bit of grit.
 Its chief protagonists aren’t perfect, especially North (who starts off as a thief), and it pulls no punches that evil is a very real and active presence in the world.
 Likewise, these aren’t your grandma’s Santa and Easter Bunny: North is a skilled huntsman; Bunnymund is a fierce, intelligent warrior; Toothiana is a smart, dangerous beauty; and Sanderson isn’t afraid of a fight.
 Overall, these characters epitomize bravery and definitely live up to their title as Guardians of children.
 Speaking of which, there are child characters in the series, most notably the sweet but certainly-no-sissy Katherine, who is a student of Ombric, an old wizard.
 Katherine often acts as the crux in each book as her belief in both the Guardians and herself usually saves the day.